zhongwangwei/OpenBench/README.md

 # OpenBench
-The Open Land Surface Model Benchmark Evaluation System
+The Open Source Land Surface Model Benchmark Evaluation System
 ## Overview

 This system is designed for the evaluation of land surface model outputs against reference data.
 It handles configuration, data processing, validation, comparison, and statistical analysis.